ese3500/final-project-spine/README.md

 ### 10. Evaluation

-•	Accuracy of the IMU sensors: the sensors can precisely capture 3D posture of the body.
+•	Accuracy of the IMU sensors: the sensors can precisely capture 3D posture of the body as per SRS.

 •	User experience of webpage: the webpage or any other visual representation of body posture is intuitive to the user to understand